 A key application of the Framework is to provide communities with access to Victoria’s marine and coastal data using online mapping, visualisation technology and ArcGIS StoryMaps.

-- CoastKit online: Access to spatially enabled marine and coastal data themes
+- CoastKit: to access marine and coastal data and maps.

 The priorities and next steps for the Marine and Coastal Knowledge Framework and CoastKit are:

-- Aligning with Biodiversity 2037’s NatureKit products and tools through development of datasets, indicators and models that represent marine biodiversity, marine condition, ecological process and threats that occur in the marine environment.
+- Aligning with Biodiversity 2037’s NatureKit products and tools.
+We will develop datasets, indicators and models that represent marine biodiversity, marine condition, ecological process and threats that occur in the marine environment.

 - Providing data and decision support for the Marine Spatial Planning Framework.

 - Developing ArcGIS StoryMap's, report cards and visualisations of environmental and activity datasets for the Port Phillip Bay Environmental Management Plan 2017-2037 (PDF, 5.5 MB) and 5 yearly evaluation report due by late 2022.

 - Developing StoryMaps, report cards and visualisations for the Victorian Coastal Monitoring Program and coastal hazard management projects.

 - Supporting various monitoring, evaluation, reporting and improvement projects such as State of the Environment Reporting and various environmental assessment projects.

 Page last updated: 07/09/22